zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 transactions with 2 outputs.

-Requirements for consensus
+Requirements for gathering consensus
 -------------------------

-Wallet developers must update the fees to the proposed formula by Madars and Kris Nuttycomb [#madars-1]_
+Wallet developers must update the fees to the proposed formula by Madars Virza and Kris Nuttycomb [#madars-1]_

 min_fee = base_fee * max(0, #inputs + #outputs - 4)